eneko/mooml/README.md

 		'Some <b>inline</b> <em>html</em> too'
 	);

-Please be aware that using Mooml.globalize() feature will pollute the window object scope, overriding any methods with the same name and/or possibly conflicting with other javascript libraries.
+Please be aware that using Mooml globalized feature will pollute the window object scope, overriding any methods with the same name and/or possibly conflicting with other javascript libraries.

 Do not want to globalize?
 Still can run Mooml inline
 -----------------

-With version 1.0.10, Mooml can be used directly inline to create dom elements:
+Mooml can be used directly inline to create dom elements:

-	var mydiv = Mooml.engine.div({id:'mydiv'}, 'Inline div');
+	var mydiv = Mooml.engine.tags.div({id:'mydiv'}, 'Inline div');

 Better yet, you can build elements with children like this:

 	var el;
-	with (Mooml.engine) {
+	with (Mooml.engine.tags) {
 		el = div({id:'mydiv',
 			p('one paragraph'),
 			p('another paragraph'),